Nevenall/Shift-X/src/System/00 Quickstart.md

 #### Control

 Control grants influence over some narrative element.
 You can "spend" your threat on the magnitude table to assemble the effect of your power.
-You can spend stess to make up the different if you effect is larger than the threat of your power.
+You can spend stress to make up the different if you effect is larger than the threat of your power.